matthewbstokes-zz/freshbuntu/README.md

 Instructions
 =============
-download or clone the repo and run the script `./freshBuntu_install.sh`
+Download or clone the repo and run the script `./freshBuntu_install.sh`

 Packages Included
 =============